30 Things You Can Organize in Under 30 Minutes

 Your coat closet is one of those places where you stash random things when you don’t want to deal with them.
 Take 30 minutes and deal with them now.
 A neatly arranged closet will allow you to see what you have so you can use what you own.
 As you clear everything out, group items into categories, like outerwear and seasonal.
 Then, make a pile of things to be given away.
 (Just be sure to check the pockets of jackets first.)
 For newly cleared shelves, add a set of organizing boxes.
 Pro tip: Ones with clear windows are best since they allow you to see what’s inside.
 By the way, these are the 15 things you’re doing to your closet that professional organizers wouldn’t.

 Chances are, your everyday bag is getting a lot less use these days.
 Time to dump it and find any forgotten items!
 Next, toss all the trash, including wrappers and crumpled tissues, and sort through receipts, filing only what you need to keep and recycling the rest.
 But instead of simply tossing in the essentials, place them in a bag organizer with dedicated sections.
 This makes everything easily accessible, so you don’t have to dig around your bag for that one thing you can never seem to find.
 Plus, it makes swapping bags super easy—all you have to do is transfer the insert and you have everything you need!
-Here are another 10 tricks to keep your purse organized and clean.

 It’s the space where people congregate the most, and now it’s probably being used for multiple purposes, like a home office or even a workout space.
 The key to keeping it uncluttered and functional?
 Stylish storage options—lots of them.
 You should have a basket for remote controls, a container for catalogs and magazines, and bins to hold materials for an ongoing craft project, work-related tasks, or an exercise routine.
 Nesting baskets are a particularly good idea because when they’re not in use, they take up very little room.
 Once everything has a place to go, cleaning up at the end of the day is easy.
-That said, once you know the truth about TV remotes, you may never want to touch one again.

 This one might be tough, but we know you can do it.
 Take stock of the titles you have sitting on the bookcase; there’s likely one or more that you can part with today.
 Keep an empty, reusable bag nearby to hold all the books you are willing to toss or pass on to someone else.
 Here are some questions to consider as you organize your book collection: Is it outdated, such as that travel guide from a few years ago?
 Or is the book easily available to you in another way, like a digital version?
 Letting go of even a few books means you’ll have space to add some baskets, which can add visual interest and hide unsightly items like video-game controllers and cords.
 Check out these 8 tricks interior design experts use to stylishly organize bookshelves.